os-lecture/2023S-os-lectures/lec3/p1-osviewarch.md

 ![w:900](figs/arch-with-tlb-mmu.png) -->

 ---
-#### Control Isolation: Privileged Mode
+#### Control Isolation: Privilege Mode
-- Privileged mode in CPU hardware
+- Privilege mode in CPU hardware
    - Prevent applications from accessing device and sensitive CPU registers
      - Address Space Configuration Register
      - Shutdown related instrutions or registers
      - ...

 ---
-#### Privileged Mode
+#### Privilege Mode

-- CPU hardware supports different privileged modes
+- CPU/hardware supports different privilege modes
-   - Kernel Mode (kernel mode) vs User Mode (user mode)
+   - Kernel Mode vs User Mode
    - Kernel mode can perform privileged operations forbidden in user mode
      - Access to **Peripherals**
      - **configure** address space (virtual memory)
      - Read/write special **system-level registers**
-- The OS kernel runs in kernel mode
+- OS kernel runs in kernel mode
-- The application runs in user mode
+- Applications run in user mode
 - Every microprocessor has similar user/kernel mode flags

 ---
 #### Time Isolation: Interrupt/Exception Mechanism
 - CPU/hardware supports interrupt/exception handling
-- Response to and handle **abnormal behavior** of the application timely
+- Response to and handle **abnormal behavior** of applications timely
-- Interrupt applications occupying CPU for long time.
+- Prevent applications occupying CPU for long time.
-- interrupt occurs **asynchronously**,  as a result of signals from external I/O devices.
+- Interrupt occurs **asynchronously**,  as a result of signals from external I/O devices.
    - Asynchronous means that hardware interrupt is not caused by any dedicated CPU instruction.

 ---
 #### Interrupt handler

 - Interrupt handler:
-   1. I/O device sends a signal to a pin of the processor and places the exception number on the system bus to trigger interrupt;
+   1. I/O device sends a signal to the processor and places the exception number on the system bus to trigger interrupt;
-   2. After the current instruction is executed, the processor reads the exception number from system bus, saves context, and switches to **kernel mode**;
+   2. After finishing execution of the current instruction, the processor reads the exception number from system bus, saves context, and switches to **kernel mode**;
    3. The interrupt handler is called.
-After it is finished, the CPU will begin to execute the next normal instruction in the program.
+After it is finished, the CPU will begin to execute the next instruction in the program.

 ---
-#### Clock Interrupt
+#### Timer Interrupt
 - Timer can generate interrupts in a stable and regular manner
    - Prevent applications from occupying the CPU for long time
-   - Allow the OS kernel to manage resource periodically
+   - Allow OS kernel to manage resource periodically

 ---
 ### Summary

-- Understand the relationship between computer hardware and operating system: interface/boundary
+- Understand the relationship between computer hardware and OS: interface/boundary
-- Understand the relationship between operating system and applications: interfaces/boundaries
+- Understand the relationship between OS and applications: interface/boundary
-- Understand how the operating system isolates and restricts applications
+- Understand how OS achieves isolation for applications